You can take your chocolate addiction worldwide with these chocoholic experiences, allowing you to live out your most appetising dessert-filled dreams

 Chocolate drinking: Various locations, Belgium

 What chocolate lover hasn’t been wooed and seduced by enticing Belgian chocolates?
 This European country’s chocolate industry dates back to the 19th century, and today it makes up a major part of the nation’s economy.
 With years of practice, Belgians have now mastered the art of chocolate perfection, which is evident in its selection of charming cafés and low-lit lounges that dish out the best choco(alco)holic drinks.

-One of the most popular chocolate hotspots can be found in Ghent, and is called the Mayana Chocolate Bar.
+One of the most popular chocolate hotspots can be found in Ghent, 57km or 35 miles northwest of Brussels.
+Once here, look for the Mayana Chocolate Bar.
 Designed with dessert and chocolate lovers in mind, you will not be disappointed by the array of tempting alcohol and chocolate combinations – choctails as we like to call them.
 The chocolate milk with Amaretto is always a winner, or you can keep things more relaxed with their rich hot chocolates and thick chocolate milkshakes.
 If that’s not enough, you can also tuck into creamy bowls of mousse and brownies alongside your beverages.
 Alternatively, grab a combination of two Belgian favourites by ordering a chocolate beer at the Delirium Café in Brussels – a particular favourite of the most devoted chocolate lovers!